-I specialize in making small, unique items on a lathe, using both domestic and imported woods as well as custom-blended acrylics.
+I specialize in handmade woodcrafts--making small, unique wood and acrylic tems on a lathe, using both domestic and imported woods as well as custom-blended acrylics.
 It all started when I took a woodworking class and made a pen, because it related to my being in publishing and I liked to write.
 I found turning took my mind off the stress of running a publishing company in an Internet age, and went on from there to make wine bottle stoppers, beer bottle openers, razors, pizza cutters, sewing items, letter openers, Torah Yads, ice cream scoops, key chains and much more.
 My niche is making items with olive wood I import from Jerusalem for its beautiful grain and religious significance.

 Though at one point I sold regularly at shows and in various stores in the Washington, DC area, today I largely do special orders.
 I can make items using acrylic in sports team or school colors, from a tree that brings back fond memories, or from wood items that had significance in your life.

 I start with talking about what you're looking for and explaining what I can do.
 Then, we work together to finalize a design and I set to work.

 I create pieces you can enjoy for years to come.
 If you ever encounter a design flaw or craftsmanship issue, I will fix or replace the piece at my cost.
 I'm also always available to help you you maintain the look of your wood.
 Below are some examples of works I've done.

 I periodically do shows in the DC area.
 Here's how you can learn about them or get other updates from time to time.